rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 all layers of representation "greedily", in parallel at the same time, rather than each layer in succession.
 Intermediate incremental representations are learned jointly.
-Each layer is updated to follow the representational needs of layers above and below itself.
+Each layer is updated to follow the representational needs of layers both above and below itself.

 <hr />